-- Reset-Restarts the test. - Load-Passes a new seed value to the PRBS generator on the device. - Status-Displays the following status information during the loopback test: - Tx PLL-Shows whether the Tx PLL is locked or unlocked. - Rx PLL-Shows whether the Rx PLL is locked or unlocked. - Error status-Shows "No Error Detected" when the test is running correctly; otherwise shows pertinent error. - Error control-Provides the following controls to track transaction errors detected during analysis: - Errors-Displays the number of errors detected in the hardware. - Insert Error-Inserts a one-word error into the transaction stream each time you click the button. - Clear-Resets the Errors counter to zero.
+- Reset-Restarts the test. - Load-Passes a new seed value to the PRBS generator on the device. - Status-Displays the following status information during the loopback test: - Tx PLL-Shows whether the Tx PLL is locked or unlocked. - Rx PLL-Shows whether the Rx PLL is locked or unlocked. - Error status-Shows "No Error Detected" when the test is running correctly; otherwise shows pertinent error. - Error control-Provides the following controls: - Errors-Displays the number of errors detected in the hardware. - Insert Error-Inserts a one-word error into the transaction stream each time you click the button. - Clear-Resets the Errors counter to zero.